 Newport, the City-by-the-Sea, is a world-class destination known for outstanding sailing, beautiful beaches and Guilded Age mansions.
 Located on the southern tip of beautiful Aquidneck Island, it's a wonderful get-a-way after an exhilarating time in New York City or Boston.
 Come experience the magic!

-Newport International Hostel owner Merrilee went on a solo journey to southern Europe during the winter of 2015/2016.
+Newport International Hostel owner Merrilee is on a solo journey in Europe, and plans to continue her adventures throughout the winter, 2017.
 You can view her adventures on her travel blog.

 * Small dorm rooms *